-Learning Outcome Unit Title: Using Tech in Sport to Improve Performance

-Know various types of technology used Scope

-in sport to improve performance.
-Teaching may cover a range of:

-Identifying Sports Technologies:

-Video Analysis Software:

-Examples include Hudl and Coach's Eye, which allow coaches and athletes to slow down, pause, and review footage frame-by-frame.
-For example, in football, video analysis can help review passing

-technique or defensive positioning.

-Wearable Technology:

-GPS trackers (like STATSports), heart rate monitors (such as Polar or Garmin), and accelerometers provide real-time data on metrics such as distance covered, speed, heart rate, and workload.
-For instance, in rugby, GPS trackers measure how much ground each player covers and at what intensity.

-Performance Analytics Platforms:

-Catapult and STATSports platforms compile multiple data points into dashboards, offering insights into player workload, speed, and agility.
-In basketball, these platforms can track sprint distances, jump counts, and time spent at high-intensity levels.
+Unit Title: Using Tech in Sport to Improve Performance Unit Title: Using Tech in Sport to Improve Performance Scope Teaching may cover a range of: Identifying Sports Technologies: • Video Analysis Software: • Examples include Hudl and Coach's Eye, which allow coaches and athletes to slow down, pause, and review footage frame-by-frame. • For example, in football, video analysis can help review passing technique or defensive positioning. • Wearable Technology: • GPS trackers (like STATSports), heart rate monitors (such as Polar or Garmin), and accelerometers provide real-time data on metrics such as distance covered, speed, heart rate, and workload. • For instance, in rugby, GPS trackers measure how much ground each player covers and at what intensity. • Performance Analytics Platforms: • Catapult and STATSports platforms compile multiple data points into dashboards, offering insights into player workload, speed, and agility. • In basketball, these platforms can track sprint distances, jump counts, and time spent at high-intensity levels. • Biomechanics Equipment: • Motion sensors, force plates, and pressure mats analyse body mechanics. • In tensis, motion sensors can assess swing mechanics and identify adjustments needed for the performer to achieve greater efficiency and power. • Virtual Reality (VR) Training: • VR tools like STRIVR and Rezzil allow athletes to experience game situations and practice mental conditioning. • Goalkeepers can use VR to simu

-Biomechanics Equipment:

-Motion sensors, force plates, and pressure mats analyse body mechanics.
-In tennis, motion sensors can assess swing mechanics and identify adjustments needed for the performer to achieve greater efficiency and power.

-Virtual Reality (VR) Training:

-VR tools like STRIVR and Rezzil allow athletes to experience game situations and practice mental conditioning.
-Goalkeepers can use VR to simulate real-game scenarios and practice decision-making and reflexes.

-Smart Equipment:

-Devices such as smart tennis rackets (e.g., Babolat Play) and smart basketballs (e.g., Wilson X Connected Basketball) provide instant feedback on shot speed, accuracy, and spin rate, giving real-time performance insights.